 What is Animal Classification?

 Animal kingdom classification is an important system for understanding how all living organisms are related.
-Based on the Linnaeus method, species are arranged grouped based on shared characteristics.
+Based on the Linnaeus method, species are arranged and grouped based on shared characteristics.

-This system of animal kingdom classification was developed by Swedish botanist Carolus (Carl) Linnaeus in the 1700’s.
+This system of animal kingdom classification was developed by Swedish botanist Carolus (Carl) Linnaeus in the 1700s.
 The Linnaeus Method, also known as Linnaean Taxonomy, creates a hierarchy of groupings called taxa, as well as binomial nomenclature that gives each animal species a two-word scientific name.
-This method of giving scientific names to animals is typically rooted in Latin by combining the genus and species.
-For example, humans are classified as homo sapiens while wolves are canis lupus.

-The more features that a group of animals share, the more specific that animal classification group is.
+The more features that a group of animals shares, the more specific that animal classification group is.
 Every species is defined based on nine branching categories.
 The primary method of animal classification is:

 - Animal Families

 Animal Classification: The Six Different Animal Kingdoms

 All living organisms can be placed in one of six different animal kingdom classifications.
 The characteristics of each animal kingdom are: